sgasse/sgasse.github.io/README.md

 The background of the website changes according to the season.
 This is handeled by flask, which templates the right background through jinja2 into the style of the html file.

+Additionally, I implemented a basic news crawler that queries the current top ten articles from a major German news site every hour.
+The sentiment of the articles are assessed with the word corpus of the project ['Deutscher Wortschatz/Leipzig Corpora Collection'](https://wortschatz.uni-leipzig.de/de/download) by the University of Leipzig.
+You can access the list of news colored by their sentiment at [simongasse.de/news](http://www.simongasse.de/news)

 ## Commands to build and deploy the website